Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

     This will use the managed identity to authenticate to Azure App Configuration.
 In fact, it will use whoever is logged in to authenticate, including the Azure account you associated with Visual Studio.

+1. Before running the application locally for testing, you will need to Authorize the endpoint identity for Powershell.
+Run the following at your terminal `Connect-AzAccount -UseDeviceAuthentication -AuthScope 'endpoint'`

 1. Run the application locally.
 You should see the message from Azure App Configuration displayed in the browser.

     ![Screenshot of the sample application](../images/5-Security/sample-application.png)